 David G. Waytz

-David defends employers in litigation and works with businesses to prevent trade secret theft and unfair competition.
+David is a skilled advice lawyer and litigator who counsels employers on tough employment issues and works with businesses to prevent trade secret theft and unfair competition.

-Before litigation begins, David leverages his security background and works with corporations to develop the policies and techniques necessary to identify threats and prevent trade secret theft and unfair competition.
+Prior to joining Fredrikson & Byron’s Employment and Labor Group, David worked in Washington, D.C., as a national security analyst.
+Before litigation begins, David leverages his security background and works with employers to develop the policies and techniques necessary to identify threats and prevent trade secret theft and unfair competition.
+David also helps employers manage risk and works to ensure that his clients stay on top of the rapidly changing employment law landscape.

 Non-Competes and Trade Secrets Litigation